kjolley/BIGSdb_documentation/dbase_setup.rst

     is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
 If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.

+* ReporTree

+  * Enable ReporTree plugin: either 'yes' or 'no'.
+If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.

 * script_path_includes